Mobile Sports Massage In York – Expert Therapy At Home

 What’s the difference between your sports massage and a standard back massage?

 I don’t do standard back massages.
-I assess movement patterns and compensation (weak glute medius making the lower back overwork, or tight hips from sitting/driving) and treat the real causes of your pain—not just where it hurts.
+I assess movement patterns and compensation (weak glute medius making the lower back overwork, or tight hips from sitting/driving) and treat the real causes of your pain, not just where it hurts.
 After curing my own 30+ years of chronic lower back issues, I learned that the pain is usually the symptom, not the cause.
 I combine clinical massage to release the tight areas with knowledge from my personal training background to address why those muscles became tight in the first place.
 This is why many clients get longer-lasting results.

 How many sessions will I need for lower back pain?

 It really depends on how long the issue has been there and what the underlying causes are.
 For recent or mild cases, many clients notice a meaningful difference after 2–3 sessions.
-For chronic or recurring pain that has built up over years (which is very common), I usually recommend an initial course of 4–6 sessions spaced 1–2 weeks apart.
+For chronic or recurring pain that has built up over years (which is very common), I usually recommend an initial course of 4–6 sessions spaced 1 week apart.
 The early sessions focus on releasing tight muscles and improving mobility, while later ones strengthen weak areas and lock in better movement patterns so the pain doesn’t keep returning.

 Do you treat lower back pain caused by desk work or long driving commutes?

 Yes, this is one of the most common patterns I see.
 Prolonged sitting shortens hip flexors and glutes while weakening the deep stabilisers.
 I target the QL, erector spinae, glutes, and hip flexors specifically, then show you simple resets you can do during the day (e.g., standing breaks, glute activation, hip flexor stretches).
-Many office workers and drivers notice they can sit or drive longer without the usual end-of-day ache after a few sessions.
+Many office workers and drivers notice they can sit or drive longer without the usual aching at the end of the day after a few sessions.

 Can mobile sports massage really be as effective as going to a clinic?